sudoflux/ansible-k3s-cluster/README.md

        ansible-playbook -i inventory/generate_inventory.yml site.yml
 Why is BGP Optional?

 Not every user has a router that supports BGP/FRR.
-Some users may only need basic pod networking, while others want multi-VLAN or external routing.

 This playbook: